usha-sj/rentals4real_deerhacks23/README.md

 [Here](https://www.figma.com/file/3iS4q3rLpHEudUNikr02sF/deerhacks---real4real?type=design&node-id=0%3A1&t=XeVKSujHyHpCbL5Q-1) is the Figma file.

-My role as part of the team working on the front-end of the project, was to design and build the foundation of the website's structure and layout.
+My role as part of the team - besides from pitching and developing the idea - working on the front-end of the project, was to design and build the foundation of the website's structure and layout.
 I used Figma to create a basic mock-up design to then be coded using HTML, JS and CSS.
 Furthermore, the README, submission video and logo were all created by me.

 ## Inspiration